bbdoc/PoracleWeb/README.md

 - [x] Quests
 - [ ] Invasions

-A few other features that might make their way into the tool :

-- Ability to set a Location.
-- Ability to set a Distance globally for all Monsters and/or all Raids/Eggs.
-- A way to visualize distances drawing a radius on the map from current position.

 Any other suggestions are welcome, please use [GitHub Issues][issues-url] for your suggestions.

 ---